-If the FMV of the property was less than the donor's adjusted basis, your basis for gain on its sale or other disposition is the same as the donor's adjusted basis plus or minus any required adjustment to basis during the period you held the property (see Adjusted Basis, earlier).
-Your basis for loss on its sale or other disposition is its FMV at the time you received the gift plus or minus any required adjustment to basis during the period you held the property (see Adjusted Basis, earlier).
+If the FMV of the property is less than the donor's adjusted basis, your basis depends on whether you have a gain or a loss when you dispose of the property.
+Your basis for figuring gain is the same as the donor's adjusted basis plus or minus any required adjustment to basis while you held the property (see Adjusted Basis, earlier).
+Your basis for figuring loss is its FMV at the time you received the gift plus or minus any required adjustment to basis while you held the property (see Adjusted Basis, earlier).

-If you use the donor's adjusted basis for figuring a gain and get a loss, and then use the FMV for figuring a loss and get a gain, you have neither gain nor loss on the sale or disposition of the property.
+If you use the donor's adjusted basis for figuring a gain and get a loss, and then use the FMV for figuring a loss and have a gain, you have neither gain nor loss on the sale or disposition of the property.

 Example.
 You received an acre of land as a gift.
 At the time of the gift, the acre had an FMV of \$8,000.
 The donor's adjusted basis was \$10,000.
-After you received the property, no events occur that would increase or decrease your basis in it.
-If you later sell the property for \$12,000, you will have a \$2,000 gain because you must use the donor's adjusted basis (\$10,000) at the time of the gift to report a gain.
-If, however, you sell the property for \$7,000, you will have a \$1,000 loss because you must use the FMV (\$8,000) at the time of the gift to report a loss.
+After you received the property, no events occurred to increase or decrease your basis in it.
+If you later sell the property for \$12,000, you will have a \$2,000 gain because you must use the donor's adjusted basis (\$10,000) at the time of the gift as your basis to figure gain.
+If, however, you sell the property for \$7,000, you will have a \$1,000 loss because you must use the FMV (\$8,000) at the time of the gift as your basis to figure loss.